How to get out of a title loan: 5 legal loopholes

 Refinance with a personal loan

 Another option is to apply for a new, lower-cost loan and use the funds to pay off the title loan.
-You can use a personal loan for bad credit to refinance a title loan.
-Because they are unsecured, you won’t risk losing your car if you cannot repay.
+You can use a bad credit personal loan to refinance a title loan.
+Because they are unsecured, you won’t risk losing your car if you cannot repay them.

-You’ll have to be sure you qualify for competitive personal loan interest rates, although even bad credit loans have rates under 36 percent.
-The new loan should come with a low fixed interest rate, lower monthly payments and enough time to repay.
-But as long as the loan comes with better terms, it will be less expensive than constantly rolling your title loan over.
+Qualifying for competitive personal loan interest rates can be difficult with a low credit score.
+Even so, bad credit loan rates can be under 36 percent.
+The new loan should come with a low fixed interest rate, lower monthly payments and more time to repay.
+But as long as the loan comes with better terms, it will be less expensive than constantly rolling over your title loan.

 Negotiate the loan terms